 I actually enjoy this financial wellness stuff!
 I plug in my OCD’ish energy to help get finances orderly, and then I don’t have to trim my houseplants every day, or change my spices from alpha order to label colors descending the spectrum from left to right.
 (Trust me, we’re all better off when I put all of this energy to good use!)

-It can be confusing with all of the labels out there for financial professionals.
+It can be confusing understanding all of the labels out there for financial professionals.
 In a nutshell, I can connect you with referrals if you want:

 What I do help clients with: